Ryan Harris (American football)

+Ryan Harris works as an analyst for select NFL games on Westwood One.

-Early years
+Early life

 Harris attended Cretin-Derham Hall High School in St. Paul, Minnesota and was a letterman in football and wrestling.
 In wrestling, he was a two-year letterman and an All-Conference honoree.
 He played in the 2003 U.S. Army All-American Bowl with fellow Notre Dame teammates Brady Quinn, John Carlson, Victor Abiamiri and Tom Zbikowski.

 College career

 Heavily recruited by Notre Dame, Iowa, Miami (FL), and Michigan, Harris committed to play for the Fighting Irish, where he started at offensive tackle for four seasons.

 Professional career

-Denver Broncos
+Denver Broncos (first stint)

-Harris was drafted by the Denver Broncos as a 3rd round pick (70th overall) in the 2007 NFL draft.
+Harris was selected by the Denver Broncos as a 3rd round pick (70th overall) in the 2007 NFL draft.

 In the 2008 season, Harris only allowed 1.5 sacks on QB Jay Cutler.

 In the 2009 season, Harris only started and played in 8 games.
 He dislocated two toes in a game on November 1, 2009.
 The injury kept him out the rest of season and was placed on Injured Reserve on December 9.